adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 Edit or modify an existing form field on an agreement document.

 [PUT /agreements/{agreementId}/me/visibility](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/updateAgreementVisibility)
-Manage the visibility of an agreement in GET /agreements.
+Manage the visibility of an agreement in `GET /agreements`.

 [PUT /agreements/{agreementId}/members/participantSets/{participantSetId}](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/updateParticipantSet)
 Updates an existing participant set of an agreement.
 Adds some more capability to the existing recipient update feature: